atait/kicad-python/docs/source/design/linker_underthehood.md

 ## Manual linking
-Regualar developers should not have to do this since kigadgets 5.0 unless you are using multiple and/or custom installations of KiCAD
+Regualar developers should not have to do this since kigadgets 5.0 unless you are using multiple and/or custom installations of KiCad

 1. Open the pcbnew GUI application.
 Open its terminal and run this command
 ```python